OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/stop.md

 ## Request Parameters

-* `id` - the id of the requested stop, encoded directly in the url:
+* `id` - the id of the requested stop, encoded directly in the URL:
     * `http://api.pugetsound.onebusaway.org/api/where/stop/[ID GOES HERE].xml`

 ## Response